StanfordLegion/legion/tutorial/realm/events/RealmEvents.md

 ### User Events
 General events cannot be triggered by a user and therefore runtime offers a separate event type `UserEvent`.
-A user event has all the properties of a  general event but it on the contrary can be triggered by the application code via the following interface:
+A user event has all the properties of a general event and it (unlike to a general event ) can be triggered by the application code via the following interface:

 ```c++
 23  namespace Realm {